 A new line of Edited Volumes has been approved and phased in Baywolf Press and the Lusophone Studies Association, during our October 2017 conference at Trent University.
-The move is designed to relieve scheduling pressures due to a high rate of submissions to the journal and due to a simultaneous rise is the number of volumes for which publishing slots are being reserved by outside editors and/or conference organizers.
-The Edited Volumes series accommodates multiauthor works and collections of papers that cannot be added as out-of-series extras to the standard two annual issues but that also clearly do not fit the PSR Monographs series.
-Items in the Edited Volumes series are assigned a regular ISBN number (from our reserved block) and are distributed in the same manner as monographs.
-The PSR and Baywolf Press have made new arrangements with alternative printing contractors.
+The move is designed to relieve scheduling pressures created by a high rate of submissions to the journal and by the simultaneous rise in the number of volumes for which publishing slots are being reserved by participating editors and/or conference organizers.
+The Edited Volumes series accommodates multiauthor works and collections of papers that cannot realistically be added as out-of-series extras to the standard two annual issues and that also clearly do not fit the PSR Monographs series.
+Items in the Edited Volumes series are assigned a regular ISBN number (from our reserved block), are produced as monographs, and are distributed in the same manner as monographs.